ITSAHTISHAM/Movie-Recommendation-System/README.md

 Content-Based Filtering: This approach utilizes discrete characteristics of an item to recommend additional items with similar properties.
 It relies on a description of the item and the user's preferences to make recommendations based on the user's past choices.

 This project focuses on developing a basic recommendation system using Python and Pandas.
-The system will suggest items (movies) that are most similar to a particular movie chosen by the user.
+The system will suggest movies that are most similar to a particular movie chosen by the user.

 ## Features